-- Risk of fire - A damaged lamp emits UV radiation which may cause eye/skin injury, remove and dispose of broken lamp - Unexpected lamp shattering may cause injury, fire or property damage, use in luminaire with front cover made of glass
+- Risk of fire. - Use in enclosed luminaire with front cover made of glass capable of containing the fragments of a lamp should it shatter - A damaged lamp emits UV radiation which may cause eye/skin injury - Unexpected lamp rupture may cause injury, fire, or property damage - Turn power off if glass bulb is broken.
+Remove and dispose of lamp

-Caution
+Caution:

-- Risk of burn, allow lamp to cool before handling - · Lamp may shatter and cause injury if broken - Arc tube fill gas contains Kr-85
+- Risk of burn when handling hot lamp

+- Lamp may shatter and cause injury if broken

+- Arc tube filling gas contain Kr-85